FredKSchott/snowpack/docs/docs/05-configuration.md

 #### Build Options

 - **`baseUrl`** | `string` | Default: `/`
   - In your HTML, replace all instances of `%PUBLIC_URL%` with this (inspired by the same [Create React App](https://create-react-app.dev/docs/using-the-public-folder/) concept).
-This is useful if your app will be deployed to a subdirectory.
+This is useful if your app will be deployed to a subdirectory. _Note: if you have `homepage` in your `package.json`, Snowpack will actually pick up on that, too._
 - **`metaDir`** | `string` | Default: `__snowpack__`
   - By default, Snowpack outputs Snowpack-related metadata such as [HMR](#hot-module-replacement) and [ENV](#environment-variables) info to a folder called `__snowpack__`.
 You can rename that folder with this option (e.g.: `metaDir: 'static/snowpack'`).